-Mom's old fashioned Christmas party recipes will help you to make all your holiday get-togethers memorable.
-When I was young, Christmas time was a reunion of friends and family.
-Our living room, dining room, and big farm kitchen were filled with people talking, playing board games, and enjoying the taste of Mom's homemade treats.
+Mom's old fashioned Christmas party recipes will help you to make all your casual holiday get-togethers memorable.
+I recall Christmas and New Years being a reunion of friends and family.
+Our living room, dining room, and farm kitchen were filled with people talking, playing board games, and enjoying Mom's homemade treats.

-Our dining room sideboard was loaded with Mom's Christmas baking: delicious pies, yummy tarts, crumbly squares, and colorful sugar cookies — all manner of tasty cakes and dessert treats.
-For us kids — and grownups, it was impossible to resist.
+Our dining room sideboard was loaded with her Christmas baking: delicious pies, yummy tarts, crumbly squares, and colorful sugar cookies — all manners of tasty cakes and dessert treats.
+For us kids, and the grownups, it was impossible to resist.

 We stuffed ourselves!
 Now, you can use the same recipes to make the same delicious treats.
-Make your next party a truly memorable occasion.
+Your next party will be truly memorable!

 Mom's Recipe Scrapbooks (c.
 1920s)

 2 cups all-purpose flour

 1 tablespoon baking powder